Bayer-Group/pavo/README.md

 ## :warning: :dragon: Here be dragons :dragon: :warning:

 This is an early release version, so expect things to break.
-In its current incarnation we are targeting unix operating system and experienced developers.
+In its current version we are targeting unix operating system and experienced developers.
 Feedback and contributions are very welcome :heart: <br>
 If there are any questions open an issue, and we'll do our best to help!